nicolaNovello/S-PBHD/README.md

 Official repository of the paper "Human Detection Based on Learning and Classification of Radio Scattering Parameters and Para-Hermitian Eigenvalue Decomposition" published at IEEE International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC) 2024.

-> Algorithm for human detection based on a novel technique of data processing of scattering parameters and on a recently proposed new objective function for classification.
+> Algorithm for human detection based on a novel technique for pre-processing the scattering parameters and on a recently proposed new objective function for classification.

 ---